This post is also available in: Indonesia

 Micrometer skrup measuring instrument is a tool used to measure the thickness of a thin object, the length of a small object, and the outer dimensions of a small object.

-This dimensional measuring instrument has 3 parts, namely the main sheath whose function as the main scale place will show how much the measurement results and this part is fixed and can not be shifted, then the outer sheath whose function as a nonius scale that can be rotated to move the thread casing so that it can adjust to the measured object shape, and the thread casing whose function as a part that can be moved by rotating the outer casing so that it can adjust to the shape of the measured object.
+Skrup Micrometer has 3 parts, namely the main sheath whose function as the main scale place that will show how much the measurement results and this part is fixed and can not be shifted, then the outer sheath that functions as a nonius scale that can be rotated to move the screw sheath in order to adjust to the measured object, and the screw sheath whose function as a part that can be moved by rotating the outer sheath so that it can adjust to the shape of the measured object.
 These micrometers can measure with precision up to 0.01 mm.

 Mass Measuring Instruments